danbev/learning-ai/notes/llava.md

 ```console
 (gdb) until 1080
 ```
-Actuall this whole block is just for logging so lets skip it but I'll show the output here:
+Actually this whole block is just for logging so lets skip it but I'll show the output here:
 ```console
 (gdb) until 1109